Flory-1/altv-VMenu/README.md

 ![VMenu](./assets/vmenu.png)
 # VMenu a Full-Featured Altv Menu UI made with Javascript by Florian L&auml;mmlein
 #### Creates an interactive webview based Menu.
-#### The VMenu System has over 51+ Items in the acctual stable version witch you can use.
+#### The VMenu System has over 51+ Items in the current stable version witch you can use.
 &nbsp;
 &nbsp;
 ***